 After earning my MBA in January, 2008, I launched Underground Crafter as a part-time business and kept working full-time as a non-profit manager.
 My original plan was to teach crochet and to sell my finished objects in craft fairs.
 Pretty soon, I learned the craft fair scene wasn’t for me – I’m an introvert, remember? – and I decided to refocus my efforts on designing.
 Soon, I added blogging and knitting to the mix.

 After running Underground Crafter for a few years, I seized two chance opportunities to work as a consultant to other small businesses in the industry.
 Eventually, I realized that working for someone else was no longer for me, and in October, 2013, I became fully self-employed.
-Underground Crafter is just one piece of my overall income, but it inspired me to go completely solopreneur!
+Underground Crafter was just one piece of my overall income, but it inspired me to go completely solopreneur.

 In August, 2014, I launched the Creative Yarn Entrepreneur, LLC, a business completely focused on the unique needs of indies in the yarn industry.
-My first project is the weekly Creative Yarn Entrepreneur Show, a podcast filled with great ideas for launching, managing, and evolving your yarn-related business, along with tips for staying productive, creative, and sane.
+My first project was the Creative Yarn Entrepreneur Show, a podcast filled with great ideas for launching, managing, and evolving your yarn-related business, along with tips for staying productive, creative, and sane.
+In June, 2016, I self-published my first book, Make Money Teaching Crochet: Launch Your Business, Increase Your Side Income, Reach More Students.
+In January, 2017, I started working full time as a college professor in the management and information technology department of a small, liberal arts college.

 I look forward to hearing from you about your successes, questions, and concerns related to your business!